What is neighbourhood planning?

 The following groups are already working on neighbourhood planning in the city, and you can get involved by contacting them directly.

-There are currently four neighbourhood areas designated in Brighton & Hove:
+There are currently five neighbourhood areas designated in Brighton & Hove:

 - Brighton Marina Business Neighbourhood Area and Forum